 * Analysis of combat and SIGINT -- Enemy forces estimated at minimum one full battle group

 * Current mission success estimated at less than 10%.

 * Retrieval of ONI team and recovered artifacts considered MISSION PRIORITY

 * Sacrifice of support personnel considered within acceptable mission parameters

 * If SPARTAN-II remains to provide rearguard support -- mission success rises to 25%.

 Well, there it is, Michael thought digesting the data.

 From the initial mission briefing, he knew that this mission had a bad smell to it.
 On the other hand, when your species was fighting for its very existence, sometimes you had to suck it up and take one for the race.
-In the end that was what Spartans were made to do — take on those missions and tasks that were considered impossible.
+That was one of the reasons that Spartans existed — to take on those missions and tasks considered impossible.

 He formulated his tactics and strategy as he put in another call over the tactical channel, “Bravo-One... anyone home?”